cmsc389T-spring22/Team1/Projects/P4/README.md

 **Only one person** from each team needs to take the following steps:

-1. Create 2 Feature branches: FTR-actions, FTR-sabotage
+1. Create 2 Feature branches: FTR-actions (done), FTR-sabotage
 2. Create a feature-item actions-setup for the main.yaml file
 3. Add a main.yml file to your feature-item that uses the openjdk image and compiles all of your files
 4. Create a pull request, add a reviewer, and have the reviewer merge the feature-item to FTR-actions